-The Best Iron Rich Foods—And Why You Need Them!
+The Best Iron-Rich Foods—And Why You Need Them in Your Life

 Pumping iron.
 Flat iron.
 Ironing a shirt.
-There are so many irons in our lives—and yet, do you know if you're really getting enough of it?
-Iron is a super important mineral that our bodies need for a bunch of reasons.
-And while you may know that not getting enough iron could be bad, and it may be the reason you have dark circles under your eyes, do you know much more beyond that?
+There are so many irons in our lives—and yet, do you know if you're really getting enough of it in your body by eating iron-rich foods?
+Iron is a very important mineral that our bodies need.
+And while you may know that not getting enough iron could be detrimental and may be the reason you have dark circles under your eyes, do you know much more beyond that?
 If you're a little hazy on the signs of iron deficiency or want to know how to slip more iron-rich foods in your life, the following tidbits are exactly what you need.
-See what top RDs in the biz have to say and then keep the healthy food kick going with Your Ultimate Protein Guide!

-"Iron is crucial because it is a key component of red blood cells and you will have decreased oxygen-carrying capacity throughout the body if you're low in iron," offers Julieanna Hever, MS, RD, CPT, a plant-based dietitian and author of The Vegiterranean Diet and The Complete Idiot's Guide to Plant-Based Nutrition.
+"Iron is crucial because it is a key component of red blood cells, and you will have decreased oxygen-carrying capacity throughout the body if you're low in iron," says Julieanna Hever, MS, RD, CPT, a plant-based dietitian and author of The Vegiterranean Diet and The Complete Idiot's Guide to Plant-Based Nutrition.
 "This can lead to lethargy, increased risk for infections, and problems with your cardiovascular system."
 Not getting enough iron is especially risky during pregnancy, Hever notes.
-If you're expecting don't miss these 7 Best Expert Tips for When You're Expecting a Baby!

 Anemia is when your blood doesn't have enough healthy red blood cells, and iron deficiency anemia is a common type.
 "It's particularly common in women, especially during their child-bearing years.
 In fact, it's the most common deficiency in the world, affecting about one billion people," says Sarah-Jane Bedwell, RD, LDN, a Nashville-based nutritionist and author of Schedule Me Skinny: Plan to Lose Weight and Keep it Off in Just 30 Minutes a Week.
 "Women ages 19-50 need 18 mg of iron each day, but pregnant women need even more."

 Your body has a much easier time absorbing iron when you also eat foods that are a good source of vitamin C such as strawberries, citrus fruits, and tomatoes.
 And why not make your super-combo super-delicious?
-"For example, eat hummus made with lemon juice (the beans are high in iron and lemon juice has vitamin C), s green smoothie (leafy greens plus fruit), or a chili with tomato sauce and beans," shares Hever.
-And if you still need more motivation to get that Vitamin C with your iron, check out these 20 Ways Tangerines Make You Look and Feel Younger.
+"For example, eat hummus made with lemon juice (the beans are high in iron, and lemon juice has vitamin C), a green smoothie (leafy greens plus fruit), or a chili with tomato sauce and beans," shares Hever.

 "With less oxygen-rich cells to go around, chances are your brain isn't getting the amount it needs.
 The oxygen deprivation can cause tightness in the head more frequent than usual headaches," says suggests Hayim.

 "You may also see pale skin, weakness, and even a condition known as pica, which is a craving for non-food items such as dirt," says Hever.
 Wait, what?
-Yes.
-"Symptoms of iron-deficiency can include unusual cravings for non-nutritive substances, such as ice, dirt or starch," says Bedwell.
+Yes, you read that right.
+"Symptoms of iron-deficiency can include unusual cravings for non-nutritive substances, such as ice, dirt, or starch," says Bedwell.